Chemosens/CSProfile/README.md

 To install CSProfile, you can use the devtools package to install it directly from GitHub:

-# Install devtools if not already installed
+## Install devtools if not already installed
 install.packages("devtools")

-# Install CSProfile from GitHub
+## Install CSUtils and CSProfile from GitHub
 devtools::install_github("ChemoSens/CSUtils")
 devtools::install_github("ChemoSens/CSProfile")